mui/mui-x/README.md

 ### Data Grid

 Read the Data Grid [Installation instructions](https://mui.com/x/react-data-grid/getting-started/#installation) in the MUI X docs.

 ### Date and Time Pickers

 Read the Date and Time Pickers [Installation instructions](https://mui.com/x/react-date-pickers/getting-started/#installation) in the MUI X docs.

 ### Charts

 Read the Charts [Installation instructions](https://mui.com/x/react-charts/getting-started/#installation) in the MUI X docs.

 ### Tree View

 Read the Tree View [Installation instructions](https://mui.com/x/react-tree-view/getting-started/#installation) in the MUI X docs.

 ## MIT vs. commercial licenses

-MUI has been building MIT-licensed React components since 2014, and we are committed to the continued advancement of the open-source libraries.
+We has been building MIT-licensed React components since 2014, and we are committed to the continued advancement of the open-source libraries.
 Anything we release under an MIT license will remain MIT-licensed forever.
 You can learn more about our stewardship ethos in [this document from our company handbook](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd).